 So, I was really excited to find this video on my internets (via @DelReySpectra):

 And even more excited to find out that the next books were going to keep the awesome font, but not going to keep the colour which totally destroyed any chance I ever had of looking like a cool kid on the NYC subways.

 Particularly, I snarfed my tea at 1:27, so watch out that you aren’t drinking when that comes up.
 (What do you mean, I should have put the warning before the video?
 Oops.)
 And if anyone can give me a gargoyle that looks like that I will love them forever.
 I would name it Fred and cuddle it.

 Feeling an intense desire to go reread Soulless now.
 Didn’t Changeless just come out?
 Must.
 Find.

 Nina Lourie now has tea up her nose and is currently reading Spellwright by Blake Charlton, which is only fueling her gargoyle obsession.

 Come on.
 After the hour-long season premier of True Blood on Sunday night, is there any other line of dialogue that I could possibly use as a title?
 “You are my miracle,” uttered by a completely straight-faced Bill Compton to his pissed-off lover Sookie Stackhouse, embodies nearly everything I love about this show.
 It’s shamelessly, hilariously campy, but the camp is delivered with such sincerity that you can’t help going “Awww” while various sets of characters (mostly Bill and Sookie) trade lines of dialogue fashioned out of pure cheese.

 It also helps that said cheese often leads directly to some really screwed-up (yet somehow hot) sex scenes.
 But anyway.

-- Oathbringer Reread: Chapters Nineteen and Twenty 29 mins ago on
+- Oathbringer Reread: Chapter Fifty-Two 3 hours ago on